LBPUnion/ProjectLighthouse/CONTRIBUTING.md

 To launch the game with the patched EBOOT, open up RPCS3, go to File, Boot SELF/ELF, and open up `EBOOTlocalhost.elf`.

-Assuming you are running the patched version of RPCS3, you patched the file correctly, the database is migrated, and Lighthouse is running, the game should now connect.
+Assuming you are running the patched version of RPCS3, you patched the file correctly, the database is migrated, and Project Lighthouse is running, the game should now connect and you may begin contributing!

 ### LittleBigPlanet 1